 If you are still experiencing trouble, please email RiskConsoleSolutions@sa.gov.au for assistance.

 It is essential that your password remains confidential and is only used by yourself.
 If you require other users to access the Questionnaire for your Agency, please contact either your Client Relationship Officer or email RiskConsoleSolutions@sa.gov.au.

 You have approximately 8 weeks to complete the Questionnaire.
 A specific date will be given each year.

 If you are unable to complete and submit the Questionnaire by this date please contact your Client Relationship Officer.

+Yes.
 You can enter and exit the Questionnaire as many times as you wish.
-Ensure prior to exiting any section you press the “save record” icon at the top of the page.
+Ensure prior to exiting any section you press the “Save Record” icon at the top of the page.

 Once you complete Section 13-Finalisation by selecting “Yes” to Submit Finalised Questionnaire you will be unable to edit the Questionnaire any further.